 Description Value Range (Default) Description/Function Company Greeting No. 1-32 S: System Greeting N: None (System Greeting) Specifies the company greeting to be played on the port.
 The System Greeting is: "Good Morning/Afternoon/ Evening.
 Welcome to the Voice Processing System".
+[Note] Company Greeting is only available with the KX-TVS80.
 Incoming Call Service Voice Mail Auto.
 Attn.
 Interview Custom (Auto.
 Attn.)
 Specifies one of 4 incoming call services.
 [Notes] When you specify the Interview Service, one of Subscriber's Interview mailbox numbers should also be specified.
 When you specify the Custom Service, one of 100 (1-100) Custom Service numbers should also be specified.